Brent Crude

 Offline 77 mtpa capacity

 Iranian missile strike Mar 18 destroyed 18% of capacity.
-QatarEnergy force majeure.
+QatarEnergy FM extended to mid-June 2026 (Bloomberg, May 4).
 Full restoration est. 5 years per QatarEnergy CEO.

 South Pars / North Dome Field